Can LLMs Alleviate Catastrophic Forgetting in Graph Continual Learning? A Systematic Study: LLM4GCL : A Systematic Study of LLMs for GCL

-\textbf{Metrics.} In \texttt{LLM4GCL}, we employ Accuracy as the evaluation metric for each node classification task.
-Following established continual learning benchmark~\cite{rebuffi2017learning}, we define $\mathcal{A}_i$ as the accuracy after the $i$-th training task.
+\textbf{Metrics.} In \texttt{LLM4GCL}, we employ Accuracy as the evaluation metric.
+Following established continual learning benchmark~\citep{rebuffi2017learning}, we define $\mathcal{A}_i$ as the accuracy after the $i$-th training task.
 The final metrics for both NCIL and FSNCIL are $\bar{\mathcal{A}}=\frac{1}{n}\sum_{i=1}^{n}\mathcal{A}_i$ and $\mathcal{A}_N$, which refer to the average accuracy across all tasks and the accuracy after the last task, respectively.
 These two metrics can well assess the model's overall performance and ultimate knowledge preservation.